PS5 listed on Amazon for an outrageous price – but it's clearly just a placeholder

 This listing isn't worth taking too seriously.
 The model ordered included 2TB of storage, which is not in line with the PS5's specs reveal earlier this year, where it was explained the base console comes with an 825GB solid state drive (with the option for an additional external hard drive).
 The word 'dummy', too, obviously indicates a placeholder.

 At £599.99, it would theoretically be the most expensive PlayStation console in UK history, beating the PS3 by £175.
-We expect the console to officially cost around $500/£500.
+We expect the console to officially cost around $500/£500, but that's just our prediction.

 The PS5 Future of Gaming event is coming up on June 11, and we expect this to focus exclusively on software, and not the price of the console.
 That's likely to be revealed as we get closer to the PS5's launch in the 2020 holiday season.